posm/posm/README.md

 volunteers and facilitate mapping efforts, particularly when internet access is absent.

-For installation and usage instructions, check out [posm.io/docs](http://posm.io/docs/posm/intro/)!
+For installation and usage instructions, check out [the intro docs](http://posm.io/posm/intro/)!

 ## More Information